Skip to main content

 The weekly meetings help the group members come together to meditate, study the Dharma, and share their experiences.
 A typical meeting begins with some related readings, followed by a guided meditation.

-After the group meditation, there is another reading that is meant to inspire conversation.
-Group members then go around and share their thoughts on the topic of the readings.
+After the group meditation, there is another reading meant to inspire conversation.
+Group members then go around and share their thoughts on the readings.
 Members also have the option to share any of their experiences or struggles.

-The community as a whole decides the flow of the meeting.
-You can share your experiences and through with the group, but you are not forced to do so.
+The community decides the flow of the meeting.
+Participants share experiences with the group but are not forced to do so.
 There is also often time to mingle and meet others after the meeting.

-The meetings operate in a way that benefits the group as a whole.
-The health, safety, and well-being of the group is the most important aspect of the Recovery Dharma.
-There are rules and guidelines that prevent misconduct and promote ethical practices.
+The meetings benefit the group as a whole, with the group’s health, safety, and well-being being the most important aspect.
+Rules and guidelines prevent misconduct and promote ethical practices.

 Discover Your Recovery Journey With Recovery Dharma

-With so many treatment options available for addiction recovery, it can be difficult to know which one is right for you.
+With so many treatment options available for addiction recovery, it’s often difficult to know which one is right for you.
 Recovery Dharma is an alternative program to traditional treatment methods.
 It can not only help you with addiction recovery but also manage daily stressors.

-For more information on addiction recovery, here’s a full list of treatment and recovery options, or contact us.
+For more information on addiction recovery, see the full treatment and recovery options or contact us.